hapax/hapax.github.io/assets/alien-maths.md

-The only way for perception to be fundamentally different---rather than the result of Hebbian training---is if brains magically change as we cross cultural or racial or geographical boundaries.
+The only way for perception to be fundamentally different---rather than the result of Hebbian training---is if brains magically change as we cross cultural, racial or even personal boundaries.
 *Cognitive universalism* is the empirically defensible claim this does not happen.
 <!-- While the version of linguistic universalism just outlined is -->